Spin-Orbit Misalignments of Eccentric Black Hole Mergers in AGN Disks: Models

 \subsection{Spin-Orbit Tilt Evolution of Dynamical Mergers in the Disk}

 Fig.~\ref{fig:sketch} shows a schematic representation of the evolution of the binary angular momentum for a BBH merger resulting from a three-body interaction embedded in an AGN disk.
 The left panel illustrates the initial configuration of the triple system: the BBH lies in the disk mid-plane (possibly having formed through gas-assisted dynamical formation), with the incoming single approaching at inclination $\varphi$ relative to the disk plane.
 Before the interaction, the binary angular momentum $\vec{J}_{\rm B}$ is assumed to be aligned with the overall direction of the disk angular momentum $\hat{J}_{\rm AGN}$.
 The individual BH spins are also assumed to be aligned, as accretion torques are expected to bring them into alignment with the AGN disk angular momentum vector on short timescales \citep[e.g.][]{Tagawa20,Avi2022, Santini2023,2024arXiv240905614M}.
 After the encounter (middle panel), the binary receives a dynamical kick, producing a misaligned spin–orbit tilt $\theta_B$ relative to $\hat{J}_{\rm AGN}$.
-While $\theta_B$ characterizes the orientation of the binary orbital angular momentum, its cosine directly enters the definition of the effective spin parameter $\chi_{\rm eff}$ under the assumption that individual black-hole spins are aligned with the AGN disk.
+While $\theta_B$ characterizes the orientation of the binary orbital angular momentum, its cosine directly enters the definition of the effective spin parameter $\chi_{\rm eff}$ under the assumption that individual black-hole spins are aligned with the AGN disk \footnote{ This assumption neglects possible misalignment of individual black-hole spins due to turbulent accretion via mini-disks or due to supersonic motion of the binary relative to the AGN disk, which can reorient mini-disks \citep[e.g.,][]{2022ApJ...928L...1L,2022ApJ...939L..23C}. } .
 Thus, the distribution of $\theta_B$ maps directly into the expected distribution of $\chi_{\rm eff}$.
 As the tilted binary evolves toward merger (right panel), it accretes gas, and some angular momentum $\Delta \vec{J}_{\rm gas}$ is added to $\vec{J}_{\rm B}$, driving the system back towards alignment.

 A key question is whether the binary has time to fully realign before merging.
 Both the alignment timescale and the gravitational wave merger timescale can be very short depending on the binary’s compactness and eccentricity.
 For instance, eccentric systems may inspiral extremely rapidly, and at the same time dense gas environments can drive alignment on comparably short timescales.
 Which process occurs faster is non-trivial and to predict it requires a detailed comparison across parameter space (i.e. binary and disk properties).